Skip to content

 "${endpoint}");

 // Get the MsgClient object.
-Singleton pattern is recommended.
-This object contains SDK for device data downlink.
+The singleton pattern is recommended.
+This object contains the SDK for device data downlink.

 MsgClient msgClient = new MsgClient(initClientProfile);